lpego/PICT/README.md

 In "Services" tab:
  - Enable SSH; use password authentication

+# How to
-# Connecting to the Pi
+## Connect to the Pi
-In the following section I assume the configuration outlined above, that assumes you are using a laptop or a smartphone as hotspot with this parameters:
+In the following section I presume the configuration outlined above, that assumes you are using a laptop or a smartphone as hotspot with this parameters:
  - WiFi SSID: `PICT_network_1`
  - password: `pollinators1`
  - band: `2.4GHz`